nelson123-lab/Gender_based_cleaning_algorithm/README.md

     os.remove(path)

 ```
-After running the script we will obtain the folder consisting of only images of woman and rest of them removed.
+After executing the script, we will receive a folder with just photographs of women in it, with the rest of the images being deleted.

 <div align="center"><img src="https://github.com/nelson123-lab/Gender_based_cleaning_algorithm/blob/6ab531cc304eaa80d52a02556cf2a75abd2b9845/Data/Only%20women.png" width="900"/></div>

 # Dependency Installation

-The easiest way to install the required libraries is to download it from [`PyPI`](https://pypi.org/).
-It's going to install the libraries itself and its prerequisites as well.
+The essential libraries can be downloaded from ['PyPI'](https://pypi.org/) for installation.
+The libraries themselves as well as their requirements will be installed.

 ```python
 pip install deepface